jgooly/machine-learning-project/README.md

 testing <- training[-inTrain, ]
 ```

-## Pre-procession
+## Pre-Procession
 There are about 160 variables in this data set.
 In order to reduce the dimensions of our model, we should try remove variables that show little variance and variables that have mostly missing values.

-Firstly, let's remove variables with that show little variance with the 'nearZeroVar' function.
+Let's remove variables that show little variance with the 'nearZeroVar' function.

 ```r
 n.zero.var <- nearZeroVar(training, saveMetrics = TRUE)